tunguyen005/tunguyen005/README.md

 Hi there! 👋 I'm Tu - a passionate backend developer on a mission to master the art of building robust, scalable systems.
 My philosophy is beautifully simple: Learn.
 Code.
 Eat.
 Sleep.
 Repeat. (not necessarily in that order, depending on how interesting the bug is! 😄)
 Currently navigating the exciting journey of software development, I'm deeply fascinated by the invisible magic that happens behind the scenes - databases talking to servers, APIs orchestrating seamless data flows, and elegant code architectures that just... work.

+## 🎯 My 30-Year Vision:
+Transform from a curious learner into a seasoned backend architect who doesn't just write code, but crafts digital experiences that matter.
+When I'm not debugging or optimizing database queries, you'll find me exploring new technologies, contributing to open source projects, or probably overthinking the perfect commit message (yes, I'm that developer).
+Fun fact: I believe the best solutions come from the perfect balance of caffeine, curiosity, and a really good night's sleep! ☕✨

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mnhtu0705/) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:nguyentranminhtu0705@gmail.com)